FelixAkabati007/e-sba-io/README.md

 E-SBA is a lightweight web application for managing Junior High School assessment workflows: master student database, subject assessment sheets, and printable report cards.

+## Changelog

+- 2025-12-08: Disabled client-side "Download Template" functionality across assessment sheets.
+The button remains visible for UI consistency but will no longer initiate any downloads or network requests.
+This change preserves all other assessment features and was implemented to enforce a site-wide policy and avoid generating Excel files that some clients (Excel 2016) reject due to strict OOXML merge validation.
+See `server/services/templates.ts` for validation fixes.

+# E-SBA [JHS]

+E-SBA is a lightweight web application for managing Junior High School assessment workflows: master student database, subject assessment sheets, and printable report cards.

 ## Setup

 - Install Node.js 18+.